ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/Porting_uz_Framework_to_KR260/Porting_uz_Framework_to_KR260.rst

 #.
 Create VHDL wrapper for `kr260sys` and set as top manually.

 #.
 With this step, you have current UltraZohm project for Kria as implemented.
 Generate bitstream and export.
-If you want to see the detailed steps, check out the tcl files from `uz_kria_sw/vivado/tcl_scripts`:
+If you want to see the detailed steps, check out the tcl_scripts folder:

     * kr260sys_ps_generation → PS
     * kr260sys_hd_generation → IP-Cores, Connections

-.. tip:: Please consider TCL Scripts and generated flow use the ultrazohm_sw/uz_kria_sw as main location.
+.. tip:: Please consider TCL Scripts and generated flow use the ultrazohm_sw as main location, so you might need to create a folder for kria vivado project inside of ultrazohm_sw.

+#.
+Generate the Bitstream and export the `.xsa`.

 Vitis
 =====